jak stworzyć konceptualizację w terapii poznawczo-behawioralnej

 • Indicates clear therapeutic goals.

-• Allows anticipation of potential difficulties.
+• Allows prediction of potential difficulties.

-• Is based on evidence.
+• It is based on evidence.

 • Can be verified during therapy.